Energy Department among federal agencies breached by Russian ransomware gang

 —

-AP reporter Sara Cline in Baton Rouge, Louisiana, contributed to this report.
+AP reporters Sara Cline in Baton Rouge, Louisiana, and Nomaan Merchant in Washington contributed to this report.